citizenmatt/resharper-devguide/PSI/ExternalAnnotations/Testing.md

 If you need more control over the references you're adding, you can override the `BaseTestWithSingleProject.GetReferencedAssemblies` method.

-> **Note** Remember that external annotations can target multiple versions of an assembly by specifying the version in the assembly `name` attribute in the XML file.
+> **NOTE** Remember that external annotations can target multiple versions of an assembly by specifying the version in the assembly `name` attribute in the XML file.
 To test multiple versions, simply create multiple test classes, each referencing a different version of the target assembly.
 If the multiple versions share test cases, they can implemented in a base class and shared via inheritance.
 >
 > If using base classes, the `TestReferencesAttribute.Inherits` property declares whether `TestReferences` attributes on the base class are used or not.
 By default, they aren't - the `TestReferences` attribute of declared classes override the base class.